Dazed's ultimate guide to US creativity

 As part of our States of Independence summer takeover, 50 American indie icons have volunteered to take the Dazed Pop Quiz; a quick-fire Q&A about what they love and loathe about life in the USA.
 Check back here every day for more from the series.

 As the frontwoman of Sonic Youth, she was a forerunner for women in rock; as a visual artist, feminist and cultural critic, her influence has been proven beyond the stage she calls home.
 Bringing their DIY punk ethic straight out of the American underground to the global mainstream in the 80s and 90s, Kim Gordon's role as lead vocalist and bassist in Sonic Youth has inspired legions of female creatives from Sofia Coppola to Kathleen Hanna.
 More recently, her collaboration with Bill Nace in Body/Head has brought the noise with its experimental guitar-led rock.
 Is It My Body? was published earlier this year, collating her essays on art and music through the 80s and 90s.
 Raised in LA and forged in the NY underground, Kim's USA perspective spans both coasts and beyond.
-We spoke to Gordon about Michelle Obama, Mexican food and her fears for the future of American politics.
+As she prepared to take to the stage for a blistering Body/Head performance at Primavera, we spoke about Michelle Obama, Mexican food and her fears for the future of American politics.

 What is your favorite quote about America?